US Mint sealed boxes of Silver Eagles

 Now, the case for opening a sealed Silver Eagle Monster Box.
 If you do not open it, how will you know that really received Silver Eagles?
 Still, at CMIGS we know of no one ever having opened a Green Monster Box and finding any thing other than Silver Eagles.
 Many Green Monster Box buyers, after having opened their first and/or second purchase, quit opening them.

 A final note: CMIGS does not recommend Silver Eagles as survival coins because they would contain a lot value in a “survival situation.”
-For survival coins, CMIGS recommends buying silver coins, generally referred to as junk silver coins.
+For survival coins, CMIGS recommends buying pre-1965 90% silver coins, generally referred to as junk silver coins.